 - 8 sound designed presets, plus raw cycling waveforms for you to use in designing your own sounds.

-- Not sure how to use it or save the instruments? – we’ve got you covered, here’s a quick video that explains it.
+- Not sure how to use it or save the instruments?
+Here’s a quick video that explains it.

 - 100% royalty free – now go make some great music with them!